exercism/v3/languages/go/exercises/concept/maps/.docs/after.md

   foo = make(map[string]int)
 ```

 > Here `string` represent the key type of map, and `int` represent the element type of map.
-You can change them to whatever valid golang type.
+You can change them to whatever valid go type.

 To store a value in a map, you can use the `=` operator: